Evidence summary (Added 2022)

 Quality of evidence:

-Grade B – Moderate Quality – A single systematic review involving a medium sized sample
+Grade B – Moderate Quality for Tai Chi in RA – 1 good quality systematic review

 Strength of recommendation